impira/docquery/README.md

 DocQA is a swiss army knife tool for working with documents and experiencing the power of modern machine learning.
 You can use it just about anywhere, including behind a firewall on sensitive data, and test it with a wide variety of documents.
 Our hope is that
 DocQA enables many creative use cases for document understanding by making it simple and easy to ask questions from your documents.

+When you run DocQA for the first time, it will download some files (e.g. the models and some library code from HuggingFace).
+However, nothing leaves your computer -- the OCR is done locally, models run locally, etc. This comes with the benefit of security and privacy;
+however, it comes at the cost of runtime performance and some accuracy.

 If you find yourself wondering how to achieve higher accuracy, work with more file types, teach the model with your own data, have a human-in-the-loop workflow, or query the data you're extracting, then do not fear -- you are running into the challenges that